 What is Eggplant?

-Members of the Nightshade family.
-Grown worldwide and most commonly purple.
+Members of the Nightshade family, eggplant is grown worldwide and is most commonly purple.
 Also known as aubergine or brinjal, they contain antioxidants like vitamins A and C.

 At your grocery store, you will find a wide selection of eggplants.